mbakr99/inverted-pendulum-control/README.md

 #### 2. `controller_node` Node
 - **Purpose**: Computes the control action based on the current state of the inverted pendulum.
 - **Functionality**:
   - Provides a service `/inverted_pendulum/set_pid_gains` for changing PID gains.
-The service uses a custom service of type `UpdatePIDParams.
+The service uses a custom service of type `UpdatePIDParams` that stores a set of controller gains.
   - Computes the control action.
 The node subscribes to the `/inverted_pendulum/control_pose_data`topic to obtain the inverted pendulum state.
   - Sends the control action to Gazebo by publishing to `/inverted_pendulum/joint_cart_controller/command` provided by `gazebo_ros_control` plugin.